nanodbc/nanodbc/README.md

 ### Good to Have / Want Someday

-- Refactor unit tests to follow BDD pattern.
+- Refactor tests to follow BDD pattern.
 - Update codebase to use more C++14 idioms and patterns.
 - Write more tests with the goal to have much higher code coverage.
 - More tests for a large variety of drivers.
 Include performance tests.